 In developing the interior concept we incorporated what makes Sheffield special.
 Taking elements from Sheffield’s past and present and combining them to create an abstract celebration of the city.
 Guests will be able to enjoy the surrounding architectural grandeur while enjoying new luxurious contemporary facilities.

 In developing the interior concept for this landmark hotel our team wanted to incorporate what makes Sheffield special.
 Known as the ‘Steel City’, nestled on the edge of the Peak District; the City and it’s surroundings couldn’t be more conflicting.
 Taking elements from Sheffield’s past and present and combined them to create an abstract celebration of the city.
 Guests will be able to enjoy the surrounding architectural grandeur while enjoying new luxurious contemporary facilities.

 HLM’s interior designers incorporated complementary materials and a palette of natural colours to ensure the new development reflects the City’s strong historical identity.

 The hotel will be unmistakably Radisson Blu, but unmistakably Sheffield.

-Jamie Wilson, Director and Hospitality, Leisure & Culture Sponsor at HLM Architects said: “It’s hard to overstate how important this project is to our Sheffield Studio.
+Delia Harmston, Sheffield Studio Director at HLM Architects said: “It’s hard to overstate how important this project is to our Sheffield Studio.
 The team are acutely aware of the importance of the site and surrounding historical context.
 We have consulted widely with planning officers, urban designers, local community and heritage groups and the success of this engagement is reflected in unanimous support from planning committee members.
 This project will preserve our urban heritage, breathe new life into the city centre and create a publicly accessible landmark with views across the Peace Gardens and towards the Town Hall.”